 11ac’s performance gains will be all over the map for different clients in different places on the WLAN.
 Despite the client diversity that comprises the modern WLAN, Survey can provide valuable “what if” views for how devices using different channel widths would behave in a given topology.
 With the Pro version of Survey, you also get handy throughput performance testing capabilities, which many argue indicate the true “health” of a WLAN in a given location for a given client.

 One point of confusion that Fluke Networks needs to fix is the odd situation between AirMagnet Survey and the AirMagnet Planner tool for engineering new WLANs.
 If you buy just Planner, you get an 11n tool.
 If you purchase Survey, the tool supports 11ac in active environments.
 And if you buy Survey Pro (now supporting 11ac), Planner is built in.
 Confused?
 Join the crowd.

 Fluke Networks' closest competitor on the wireless tool front is Ekahau, which has been touting an 11ac planning tool (Ekahau Site Survey) for several months now.
 It’s not uncommon for network architects to plan a Wi-Fi network using Ekahau, but to conduct field verification with AirMagnet.

 If Fluke wants to own the whole support story, it'll need to strengthen its 11ac Planner tool as a companion to the latest Survey feature set.
-But as a stand-alone tool, Survey is worth taking a look at if you are shopping for 11ac support capabilities.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+But as a stand-alone tool, Survey is worth taking a look at if you are shopping for 11ac support capabilities.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio